Bill Carmody

 “Of all the lawyers I’ve worked with in all my years, this guy [Carmody] was the best in every respect.
 As a trial lawyer he could do it all.
 He’s based in New York now but stylistically was absolutely ‘Texas hot!’
 He is just in another league.”

-Carmody appears frequently in national and international media, and his trials have been featured in hundreds of publications, including The New York Times, The Wall Street Journal, The Washington Post, The Financial Times, the San Francisco Chronicle, Business Week, Bloomberg, The National Law Journal, Texas Lawyer, and The American Lawyer.
+Carmody appears frequently in national and international media, and his trials have been featured in hundreds of publications, including The New York Times, The Wall Street Journal, The Washington Post, The Financial Times, Business Week, Bloomberg, The National Law Journal, and The American Lawyer.
 He has been profiled by Lawdragon in its “Producers” series, by Law 360 for its “Trial Pro” series, and by Forbes.
-While his trial tactics and betting on his clients’ results have received widespread acclaim, most important to Bill and his clients are the victories earned in the courtroom – and following are just a few.
+While his trial tactics and betting on his clients’ results have received widespread acclaim, most important to Bill and his clients are the victories earned in the courtroom – and here are a few.

 SELECTED CASE BRIEFS